 A "kick-off shot" can never score a goal.
-A "kick-off shot" is a shot taken after a kick-off before the entire ball having left the center circle, including the boundary line.
+A "kick-off shot" is a shot taken by the team kicking off after a kick-off before the entire ball having left the center circle, including the boundary line.
 If a kick-off shot enters the goal (either directly or via contact with an opposing robot), no goal will be scored and a kick-off will be awarded to the defending team (as per Section 3.5).